mzimmerm/flutter_charts/README.md

       LabelLayoutStrategy? xContainerLabelLayoutStrategy;
       ChartData chartData;
       ChartOptions chartOptions = const ChartOptions();
+      // Example shows how to create ChartOptions instance
-      // Set option which will ask to start Y axis at data minimum.
+      //   which will request to start Y axis at data minimum.
-      // Even though startYAxisAtDataMinRequested set to true, will not be granted on bar chart chartOptions = const ChartOptions(
+      // Even though startYAxisAtDataMinRequested is set to true, this will not be granted on bar chart,
+      //   as it does not make sense there. chartOptions = const ChartOptions(
       dataContainerOptions: DataContainerOptions(
       startYAxisAtDataMinRequested: true,